AvaProtocol/OAK-docs/_docs/time-automation-explained.md

 Replace `SS58_ACCOUNT_ID` with the account you want to lookup.

 ### Derive task identifier
 This API will return a deterministic task identifier using a Provided ID and Account ID for both new and existing tasks.
-Generating and using your own unique (provided) ID to derive the OAK Task ID will allow tasks to be more easily referenced in the future (to [Cancel Task](https://docs.oak.tech/docs/time-automation-explained/#cancel-a-task), for example).
+Generating and using your own unique (provided) ID to derive the Ava Protocol Task ID will allow tasks to be more easily referenced in the future (to [Cancel Task](https://docs.oak.tech/docs/time-automation-explained/#cancel-a-task), for example).

 #### API
 ```rust